mathigon/textbooks/content/divisibility-and-primes/content.md

 > id: prime-test-1

 ::: column.grow

 Throughout history, people have tried to find larger and larger prime numbers.
 In 1460, the largest known prime was 131,071.
 In 1772, [Leonard Euler](bio:euler)
 showed that 2,147,483,647 is also prime.

 With the arrival of computers in the 20th century, calculating large primes became much easier.
-Currently, the largest known prime number has 22,338,618 digits.
-You would need 5000 sheets of paper to print it out!
-It was discovered in September 2015 using a network of thousands of computers around the world, run by volunteers, students and universities.
+The largest currently known prime was discovered in December 2018 and has 24,862,048 digits.
+You would need 8000 sheets of paper to print it out!

 ::: column(width=300)

     img(src="images/network.jpg" width=300 height=200)

-{.caption} The GIMPS Project (_Great Internet Mersenne Prime Search_) uses a network of computers around the world to find large prime numbers.
+{.caption} GIMPS (_Great Internet Mersenne Prime Search_) is a collaborative project, where volunteers can find primes using free software.

 :::

 ---